Collagen and wound healing after surgery

 Why is collagen important for wound healing in the skin?

-To begin with, we can, in a very simplified manner, go through how the wound healing after an operation takes place.
+To begin with, we can go through, in a very simplified manner, how wound healing occurs after an operation.

 During the first four days after surgery, the movement of inflammatory cells to the wound is stimulated.
 Furthermore, immune cells help to clean the wound from, among other things, bacteria.
 The inflammatory cells secrete growth factors that stimulate connective tissue cells to move to the wound and secrete type III collagen (the most abundant type of collagen in soft tissues after type I collagen), which will give the wound natural strength after previously being held together only with stitches.